ergeon/python-flax-id/README.md

 This gives 2^56 possible unique ids per millisecond.

 The number 96 was chosen on the following grounds:

 1. It is divisible by 6, so can be rendered as base64-encoded string without padding
 2. It is divisible by 8, so it can be represented as a byte array
 3. It leaves enough room for the random part

-We save some time on the timestamp component by using a custom epoch start (we start on 2015-01-01), which allows us to use 40 bits, instead of 42 to represent the timestamp for the next 30+ years.
+We save some space on the timestamp component by using a custom epoch start (we start on 2015-01-01), which allows us to use 40 bits, instead of 42 to represent the timestamp for the next 30+ years.